 |Planning Time||2 - 4 weeks|

-Activity Overview: Although tabling has been mentioned in connection with some events (e.g. student activities fair or Ask an Atheist Day), there are a wide variety of times when it is useful.
+Although tabling has been mentioned in connection with some events (e.g. student activities fair or Ask an Atheist Day), there are a wide variety of times when it is useful.
 Tabling in the weeks before an event can promote it and get people interested in coming.
 New or expanding groups will want to table in order to attract members with a cold sell - not always effective, but it can steadily raise interest and increase your membership.
 Since the goal is to attract a large number of eyeballs, and keep many of those eyeballs at attention, prepare to be looked over by a few hundred to several thousand people, depending on the size of your school.

-Planning timeframe: The more professional-looking you want your table, the more planning needs to go into it, especially if you're ordering a banner or literature.
-You'll also need to contact whoever is in charge of the space you want to table in - if it's a popular location, you'll need to get in touch far in advance.
+The more professional-looking you want your table, the more planning needs to go into it, especially if you're ordering a banner or literature.
+You'll also need to reserve the table space on campus, usually that's done in the Registered Student Organization office, or similar.
 That said, getting everything together should take 2 to 4 weeks.
 Since tabling is most effective at the beginning of the semester, when people are looking for something to do, you may want to get a jump on planning before a semester break.

-Coordinating: There are three key tasks to getting a table ready: reserving a time and location, obtaining tabling materials, and scheduling volunteers.
+There are three key tasks to getting a table ready: reserving a time and location, obtaining tabling materials, and scheduling volunteers.
 1 or 2 coordinators should be able to handle this - since it's a fairly simple activity, it may be a good idea to get a potential leader to spearhead this.
 1 to 3 volunteers should always be at the table.
 We don't recommend having more than 3 people at the table because it's starts to become intimidating for new people to approach.

-Material requirements: Obviously, a table is key.
+The first, and obvious, requirement is a table.
 Your university will probably be able to provide one, either at the venue itself or somewhere nearby.
 Banners are highly visible and powerfully get your name out.
 If you make a banner, be sure the lettering is visible 10-20 feet away.
-Tabling literature takes on a variety of forms, and can include fliers, pamphlets, business cards, brochures, and literature from secular organizations.
+Tabling literature takes on a variety of forms, and can include fliers, pamphlets, business cards, stickers, brochures, and literature from secular organizations.
 You may want to invest in a plastic stand to hold brochures/fliers, which can save space and make you look more professional.
 A display board, decorated with photos and information about your group, can work wonders.
 Don't forget a clipboard, pens and pre-printed sign-up sheets for people to write down their names and emails!